-We are also a "smaller reporting company," meaning that the market value of our shares held by nonaffiliates plus the proposed aggregate amount of gross proceeds to us as a result of this offering is less than \$700 million and our annual revenue was less than \$100 million during the most recently completed fiscal year.
-We may continue to be a smaller reporting company after this offering if either (i) the market value of our shares held by non-affiliates is less than \$250 million or (ii) our annual revenue was less than \$100 million during the most recently completed fiscal year and the market value of our shares held by non-affiliates is less than \$700 million.
-If we are a smaller reporting company at the time we cease to be an emerging growth company, we may continue to rely on exemptions from certain disclosure requirements that are available to smaller reporting companies.
-Specifically, as a smaller reporting company, we may choose to present only the two most recent fiscal years of audited financial statements in our Annual Report on Form 10-K and, similar to emerging growth companies, smaller reporting companies have reduced disclosure obligations regarding executive compensation.

-THE OFFERING

-Shares of common stock offered by us

-6,250,000 shares.

-Shares of our common stock to be outstanding after this 37,527,695 shares (or 38,465,195 shares if the underwriters exercise their option to purchase additional shares in full).

-Underwriters' option to purchase additional shares

-We have granted the underwriters a 30-day option to purchase up to 937,500 additional shares of our common stock at the initial public offering price, less underwriting discounts and commissions on the same terms as set forth in this prospectus.

-Use of proceeds

-We estimate that the net proceeds to us from the sale of 6,250,000 shares of our common stock in this offering will be approximately \$86.9 million, or \$100.9 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$16.00 per share, the estimated midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds of this offering, together with our existing cash and cash equivalents and available-for-sale marketable securities, (i) for continued research and development of our therapeutic portfolio, including preclinical studies and advancement through potential preclinical proof-of-concept, (ii) for IND-enabling studies and at least two IND fillings for certain of our preclinical programs, which programs have not yet been selected by us, (iii) to advance our gene editing platform discovery and early-stage research for other potential programs, (iv) to advance manufacturing capabilities to support early stage clinical development, and (v) the remainder for general corporate purposes.
+THE OFFERING Shares of common stock offered by us shares.
+Shares of our common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full).
+Underwriters' option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the initial public offering price, less underwriting discounts and commissions on the same terms as set forth in this prospectus.
+Use of proceeds We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$ million, or \$ million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$ per share, the estimated midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds of this offering, together with our existing cash and cash equivalents and available-forsale marketable securities, to and for general corporate purposes.
 See "Use of Proceeds."

-Proposed Nasdaq Global Select Market symbol

-We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "MGX."
-The closing of this offering is contingent upon such listing.

-Risk factors

-Investment in our common stock involves substantial risks.
-You should read this prospectus carefully, including the section entitled "Risk Factors" and the consolidated financial statements and the related notes to those statements included in this prospectus, before investing in our common stock.

-The number of shares of our common stock outstanding after this offering reflects the Reorganization and the reverse stock split of Metagenomi, Inc. that took place prior to the effectiveness of this registration statement and is based on 31,277,695 shares of our common stock (including 1,313,300 shares of unvested restricted common stock) issued in exchange for common units and profits interests outstanding as of September 30, 2023, and after giving effect to the conversion of all shares of our redeemable convertible preferred stock, issued in connection with the Reorganization in exchange for redeemable convertible preferred units as of September 30, 2023, into an aggregate of 23,935,596 shares of our common stock prior to the completion of this offering:

-The number of shares of common stock to be outstanding after this offering excludes:

-- 6,690,000 shares of common stock reserved for future issuance under our 2024 Stock Option and Incentive Plan, which will become effective upon the date immediately preceding the date on which the registration statement of which this prospectus is a part is declared effective by the SEC; and - 375,000 shares of common stock reserved for future issuance under our 2024 Employee Stock Purchase Plan, which will become effective upon the date immediately preceding the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
+Proposed Nasdaq Global Select Market symbol "MGX" Risk factors Investment in our common stock involves substantial risks.
+You should read this prospectus carefully, including the section entitled "Risk Factors" and the consolidated financial statements and the related notes to those statements included in this prospectus, before investing in our common stock. completion of this offering and is bas common stock) issued in exchange the conversion of shares or common units and profits interests outstanding as of March 31, 2023, and after giving effect to of our convertible preferred stock issued in exchange for redeemable convertible preferred units of an equivalent number of shares of our common stock, which will occur immediately prior to the k reserved for future issuance under our 2023 Stock Option and Incentive Plan, which will ediately prior to execution of the underwriting agreement related to this offering; and shares of common stock reserved for future issuance under our 2023 Employee Stock Purchase Plan, which will become effective immediately prior to execution of the underwriting agreement related to this offering.